Jack Wood (racing driver): ARCA

+NASCAR Craftsman Truck Series

-On May 13, 2021, it was announced that Wood would make his NASCAR Camping World Truck Series debut for GMS in the team's No. 24 truck at Circuit of the Americas and would also run the next week's race at Charlotte.
-The opportunity came after the full-time driver of the No. 24, Raphaël Lessard, could no longer run a full season in that truck due to lack of funding.
+On May 13, 2021, it was announced that Wood would make his NASCAR Truck Series debut for GMS in the team's No. 24 truck at Circuit of the Americas and would also run the next week's race at Charlotte.
+The opportunity came after the full-time driver of the No. 24, Raphaël Lessard, could no longer run a full season in that truck due to a lack of funding.

-Wood and his No. 21 car ended up skipping the main ARCA Menards Series race at Toledo (he was at COTA on the same day for the Truck Series race), which meant that they no longer were attempting the full season.

-On June 10, 2021, GMS announced Wood would pilot the No. 24 truck for the remainder of the 2021 season (Doug Coby drove at Bristol).
-He would remain with the team for the full 2022 slate.
+On June 10, 2021, GMS announced Wood would pilot the No. 24 truck for the remainder of the 2021 season (although the team would replace him with Doug Coby at Bristol).
+He remained with the team in the No. 24 for the full Truck Series season in 2022.

-Wood is due to drive part-time in the No. 51 Chevrolet for Kyle Busch Motorsports for 2023.
+Wood drove part-time in the No. 51 truck for Kyle Busch Motorsports in the Truck Series 2023 in the team's first year with Chevrolet.

+On December 6, 2023, it was announced Wood would drive part-time for MHR in the Craftsman Truck Series in the No. 91.

+On December 17, 2024, it was announced that Wood would drive the 91 full-time in 2025 for MHR.
+Wood started the season with a 24th-place finish at Daytona.

+Personal life

+Wood is the son of Lisa and Don Wood, a prominent businessman in Loomis, California.
+He has a brother, Samuel, and a sister, Megan.
+Megan was on the Equestrian Team at Baylor University.
+In 2021, his parents established the Don and Lisa Wood Family Trailblazers Endowed Scholarship Fund at Baylor University.